-APNewsBreak: US takes step to require asylum-seekers’ DNA
+US takes step to require DNA samples from asylum-seekers

 Currently, officials collect DNA on a much more limited basis — when a migrant is prosecuted in federal court for a criminal offense.
 That includes illegal crossing, a charge that has affected mostly single adults.
 Those accompanied by children generally aren’t prosecuted because children can’t be detained.

 President Donald Trump and others in his administration often single out crimes committed by immigrants as a reason for stricter border control.
-But multiple studies have found that people here illegally are less likely to commit crime than U.S. citizens, and legal immigrants are even less likely to do so.
+But multiple studies have found that people in the United States illegally are less likely to commit crime than U.S. citizens, and legal immigrants are even less likely to do so.

 For example, a study last year in the journal Criminology found that from 1990 through 2014, states with bigger shares of migrants have lower crime rates.

-Immigrant rights advocates were immediately critical following initial disclosure of the DNA collection plans two weeks ago.
+Immigrant rights advocates were immediately critical following initial disclosure of the DNA collection plan two weeks ago.

 “That could really change the purpose of DNA collection from one of criminal investigation to population surveillance,” American Civil Liberties Union attorney Vera Eidleman said then.